ryanirl/data-analysis-projects/README.md

 Link to Notebook: https://github.com/ryanirl/data-analysis-projects/blob/main/car_price_prediction/car_price_prediction.ipynb

-Notebook covering the data gathering, cleaning, EDA, feature engineering, and model prediction of automobile prices.
-This project was inspired by my first every python project (https://github.com/ryanirl/CraigslistScraper), though the actual dataset used in the notebook is a kaggle dataset found here: https://www.kaggle.com/austinreese/craigslist-carstrucks-data.
-Big shout out to Austin Reese for taking the time to compile this dataset and make it public as it contains 400,000+ craigslist ads.
-Random Forest Regressor (vanilla) was the best performing model and managed to achieve an R2 Score of 0.931.
+Notebook covering the data gathering, cleaning, EDA, feature engineering, and prediction of automobile prices.
+This project was inspired by my first every python project (https://github.com/ryanirl/CraigslistScraper), though the actual dataset used in the notebook is a kaggle dataset that can be found here: https://www.kaggle.com/austinreese/craigslist-carstrucks-data.
+Big shout out to Austin Reese for taking the time to compile this large dataset of 400,000+ craigslist ads and make it public.
+Without hyperparameter tuning, Random Forest Regressor (vanilla) was the best performing model and managed to achieve an R2 Score of 0.931 on the test set.

 **Models Evaluated & Performance:**